openfga/openfga.dev/blog/list-users-announcement.md

 Our roadmap looks as follows:

 1. Release candidate with experimental flag (now)
-2. Addition of Streaming variant,
+2. Addition of Streaming variant plus any fixes,
 3. Stable release with experimental flag,
 4. Stable release without experimental flag.